-Each of Christopher Pappas, John Pappas and Dean Facatselis owns 8.33% of a New York City-based restaurant customer of the Company and its subsidiaries that purchased an aggregate of approximately \$143,844 of products from us during fiscal 2014.
+Each of Christopher Pappas, John Pappas and Dean Facatselis owns 8.33% of a New York City-based restaurant customer of the Company and its subsidiaries that purchased an aggregate of approximately \$117,000 of products from the Company during fiscal 2015.
 Messrs.
-C. Pappas, J. Pappas and Facatselis have no other interest in the restaurant other than these equal interests and are not involved in the day-to-day operation or management of this restaurant.
-Terms provided to this customer were determined in the ordinary course of business, at arm's length and materially consistent with those of other customers with similar volumes and purchasing patterns.
+Pappas and Facatselis have no other interest in the restaurant other than these equal interests and are not involved in the day-to-day operation or management of this restaurant.

-An entity owned by Messrs.
-C. Pappas, J. Couri and S. Hanson owns an interest in an aircraft that we use for business purposes in the course of our operations.
-Each of Messrs.
-C. Pappas, J. Couri and S. Hanson paid for their respective ownership interests (25% for each individual) in the aircraft himself and bears his respective share of all operating, personnel and maintenance costs associated with the operation of the aircraft.
-In fiscal 2014, we made payments of \$279,841 for use of such aircraft, which included \$263,746 paid directly to an entity not owned by Messrs.
-C. Pappas, J. Couri or S. Hanson that manages the aircraft.
+An entity owned 50% by John Couri, a director of the Company, and of which Messrs.
+C. Pappas and S. Hanson (also directors of the Company) previously held ownership interests owns an interest in an aircraft that the Company uses for business purposes in the course of its operations.
+Mr. Couri paid for his ownership interest in the aircraft himself and bears his share of all operating, personnel and maintenance costs associated with the operation of this aircraft.
+The Company made payment of \$182,000 for the fiscal year ended December 25, 2015 for use of such aircraft.
+All payments were paid directly to an entity that manages the aircraft in which Mr. Couri has a de minimis indirect ownership interest.